-- Before using this product you have to acknowledge the following: This product consists of a public BETA release.
-Some posted product features are still missing, unstable or are not fully implemented yet.
+- 1. Before using this product you have to acknowledge the following: Some posted product features may be missing, unstable or not fully implemented yet.
 See 'Known Issues' below.
 Make sure you also read and accept the Skalp End User Agreement (EULA) before using this product. - 3.
-IMPORTANT NOTE: On all Skalp BETA releases following temporary limitations apply: The product itself is hard coded to EXPIRE.
+On Skalp BETA releases following temporary limitations apply: A BETA product is hard coded to EXPIRE.
 Please note that this does NOT invalidate your license.
 You will be notified before the expiry date to update the product to a newer version.
 Upon final release the product will no longer expire. - 4.
 If you are unable to agree to any of the above conditions, for whatever reason, please contact us at sales@skalp4sketchup.com.
 If we are unable to provide you with an adequate solution, you must refrain from using the software.
 In such case we can offer you a refund.
 If you have further questions and/ or suggestions please send these to support@skalp4sketchup.com